jpulse-net/jpulse-framework/API.md

 ```

 ________________________________________________
-## 🎨 Client-Side Utilities (jPulseCommon)
+## 🎨 Client-Side Utilities (jPulse)

-The jPulse Framework includes a comprehensive client-side utility library available globally as `jPulseCommon`.
+The jPulse Framework includes a comprehensive client-side utility library available globally as `jPulse`.
 This eliminates code duplication and provides consistent patterns across all views.

 ### Slide-Down Message System